 - 7. Turn off the water while leaving the engine idling. - 8.
-Check the tachometer while running the engine for less than 15 seconds to rev the engine below approx.
+Check the tachometer while running the engine for less than 15 seconds at low rpm.

 Operating the engine out of water at high rpm or for longer than 15 seconds at a time may cause severe engine and/or exhaust system damage.